aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformattype/_index.md

 ```

 Represents an Excel4.0 xls file.

+**Remarks**

 The file format is not supported

 ### EXCEL_95 {#EXCEL-95}
 ```